Getting email

 Further thoughts

-Now I am wondering what the point of all my historic folders are; archives by year, mailing lists, personal, sent etc. Previously, in Thunderbird, they were logical groupings and I viewed annual archives as ‘read-only’ but now in the new scheme, they are merely entries in a database and strictly speaking every single message belongs in ‘~/Maildir’ for simplicitly.
+Now I am wondering what the point of all my historic folders are; archives by year, mailing lists, personal, sent etc. Previously, in Thunderbird, they were logical groupings and I viewed annual archives as ‘read-only’ but now in the new scheme, they are merely entries in a database and strictly speaking every single message belongs in ‘~/Maildir’ for simplicity.
 With one file per message, there is no longer any advantage in logical folders.

 So yes, I must be the only person in the world who intentionally went from ‘Inbox Zero’ to ‘Inbox 47,339’ and didn’t care.